-Initially the application process for the TARGETjobs Undergraduate of the Year began by accident when searching for a part-time job at university, I fell upon the application process and decided that it would be a great opportunity to develop both my professional and personal network.
-The early stages of the process began with the rigorous testing of analytical skills, which helped the assessor’s gauge how in tune you are with your industry.
+Initially the application process for the TARGETjobs Undergraduate of the Year Awards began by accident when searching for a part-time job at university.
+I fell upon the application process and decided that it would be a great opportunity to develop both my professional and personal network.
+The early stages of the process began with the rigorous testing of analytical skills, which helped the assessors gauge how in tune you are with your industry.

-The process has been a great opportunity to network with industry professionals whom can advise and encourage willing and determined engineers in order to ensure they make the most out of the opportunities faced to them both at undergraduate stage and post-university.
+The process has been a great opportunity to network with industry professionals who can advise and encourage willing and determined engineers in order to ensure they make the most out of the opportunities presented to them, both at the undergraduate stage and post-university.

-I am honoured to have won and taken part in such a prestigious award which will hopefully help me pave my way to a successful career within the industry.
-Not only has the award aided my professional development, but along the journey I have been fortunate enough to create new friendships with like-minded engineers which hopefully will open me up to new opportunities available to myself for which I can then be part of the handing down and creation of such opportunities to the next generation of engineers to come.
+I am honoured to have won and taken part in such a prestigious award that will hopefully help me pave my way to a successful career within the industry.
+Not only has the award aided my professional development, but along the journey I have been fortunate enough to create new friendships with like-minded engineers, which hopefully will open me up to new opportunities available to myself.
+I can then be part of the handing down and creation of such opportunities to the next generation of engineers to come.

-The opportunity to take an International Industrial Placement will be hugely beneficial for my technical development but it will also open me up to exposure within new technologies and industry processes to which I will be able to take into my own career in years to come improving the way the industry is shaped and ensuring it is future-proof to this constantly changing, inherently variable, dynamic industry.
+The opportunity to take an international industrial placement will be hugely beneficial for my technical development but it will also open me up to exposure within new technologies and industry processes, which I will be able to take into my own career in years to come, improving the way the industry is shaped and ensuring it is future-proof to this constantly changing, inherently variable, dynamic industry.